PixelML/resources/README.md

   A detailed guide on constructing retrieval-augmented generation (RAG) systems combining text, images, and other data formats to handle diverse use cases.

 ## Example Challenge tutorials

+Use the examples below to learn how to use the AgenticFlow tool to complete the [challenges](https://github.com/adventofmultimodalai/challenges) we have prepared for you.

 ### Example Challenge 1: AI Meme Factory
 **Skill Level: Great for Getting Started**